slembcke/debugger.lua/README.md

 	end)

 	-- Lastly, you can override the standard Lua error() and assert() functions if you want:
-	-- These variations will enter the debugger instead of throwing an error.
+	-- These variations will enter the debugger instead of aborting the program.
 	-- dbg.call() is generally more useful though. local assert = dbg.assert
 	local error = dbg.error